connylabs/ingest/README.md

 The other part is the dequeuer.
 It is started with the flag `--mode=dequeue`.
-It will pop messages from the NATS stream and copy each object identified by the [NATS](https://nats.io/) message to the configured targets.
+It will pop messages from the NATS stream and copy each object identified by the [NATS](https://nats.io/) message to the configured destinations.